MBI-Div-B/MaterialDatabase/README.md

 ```

 First, there is `meta` section which holds meta-data of the material.
-Most importantly, there must be references defined, in order to link paramters to them.
+Most importantly, there must be `references` defined, in order to link paramters to them.
 The `references` entry must be in plain `bibtex` format, which can hold any type of reference and as many as necessary.
+Further, one must include a `last_updated` field.

 In the `data` section the actual physical parameters are declared.
 It is possible to have multiple values stored for a single parameter, by indexing each by a `citation_key`, which must be defined above in the `meta` section.